All Episodes

 I think there's only seven Harris people left.

-Yeah, but what what what else does she have?
+Yeah, but what else does she have?

-By the way, Bill, I just want to take this moment and and have a moment from our vice president, Kamala Harris.
+By the way, Bill, I just want to take this moment and have a moment from our vice president, Kamala Harris.

-Um she talks often um in word salads, and she's a word smith, and I call it Kamala Harris's wisdom of the day.
+And I call it Kamala Harris's wisdom of the day.

-And I again want to thank the secretary for your work.
+And I again want to thank the Secretary for your work.

-Uh this issue of transportation is fundamentally about just making sure that people have the ability to get where they need to go.
+This issue of transportation is fundamentally about just making sure that people have the ability to get where they need to go.

 It's that basic.